Jim Murphy (Texas politician)

-James Richard Murphy (born December 8, 1957), known as Jim Murphy, is an American businessman and politician.
-He is a Republican member of the Texas House of Representatives.
-From 2007 to 2009 and again since 2011, he has represented District 133 in Harris County.
+James Richard Murphy (born December 8, 1957) is an American businessman and politician who served as the majority leader of the Texas House of Representatives from 2021 to 2023.
+A member of the Republican Party, he represented the 133rd district from 2007 and 2009, and again from 2011 to 2023.

 Murphy won a fifth nonconsecutive term in the state House in the general election held on November 8, 2016.

 Political career

 Multi-billion corporate tax incentive program

 In 2021, Murphy pushed for legislation that would extend a multibillion-dollar corporate tax incentive program in Texas by ten years and expanded the incentives given to companies.
 Investigative reporting by the Houston Chronicle revealed that nearly all applicants for the corporate tax incentive program had their applications approved, that dozens of companies failed to fulfill its pledges, and that some companies had already completed the projects that they had applied to the program for.